Chip Baltimore >> Biography (House District 47)

 In 2006, Chip left private practice and joined Boone Bank & Trust Co. as in-house counsel, vice-president and trust officer.
 In this position, Chip is entrusted with the assets of many individuals, trusts, businesses, non-profit organizations, and government entities.

 Chip has a significant history of public service to his community.
 Throughout his many years in Boone, Chip has been actively involved with many charitable organizations and community events.
-Chip currently serves as a director and officer of a county-wide economic development group, Boone’s Future, and is President of the Boone County Community Endowment Fund.
+Chip currently serves as President and director of the Boone Educational Endowment Foundation.
+He was previously a director and officer of a county-wide economic development group, Boone’s Future, and served as President of the Boone County Community Endowment Fund.
 Chip helped raise funds for the Central Iowa Expo, an event that brings farmers and agricultural businesses to Boone from around the world.
 Chip coached Little League for several years, and served as a coach and umpire for the Babe Ruth baseball league.
 Chip has served as President of the Retired & Seniors Volunteer Program, as a board member of the Boone Area Chamber of Commerce, as a member of the Sacred Heart Church Finance Committee, and as a director of the Boone chapter of the Central Iowa Hospice.